Interview with SunContract’s CFO Mojca Bajec

 In regard to competition, it is difficult to answer your question seeing as there is no one company that is doing EXACTLY what SunContract is doing, and vice versa.
 That being said, the energy market is huge, and there is a lot of room for each and every one of us to thrive.
 At the end of the day, we are happy to see many other companies work towards similar goals as SunContract, albeit differently.

 Are you financially viable at the moment – is adoption wide enough that you are profitable?

-We have enough funds to operate and do development for the next year, in 2020 we expect on platform/ SunContract energy marketplace between 50.000 and 100.000 average users, what would suffice for financial self-standing and provide funds, needed for further development and expansion.
+We have enough funds to operate and do development for the next year.
+For 2020, we expect to have between 50.000 and 100.000 average users on the platform/ SunContract energy marketplace, which would suffice for financial self-standing and provide the funds needed for further development and expansion.

 What has been the biggest challenge of your journey so far?

 To overcome legislation barriers to enter new markets – legislation is different between the countries.

 In which geographic areas are you currently active?
 Where seems to be the growth areas for technologies like yours?